 Students will be allowed to use one interdisciplinary course in humanities, arts and sciences to meet two core requirements in foundations of humanities arts and sciences.
 Course offerings will be phased in beginning in the 2014–15 academic year.
 As this is a change to how a requirement can be met and not a change to an actual core requirement, this will apply to all students.
 Only St. Kate’s interdisciplinary courses can be used to fulfill two core requirements.

 For Students Pursuing a Bachelor of Science Degree

-Beginning fall 2013, students who are pursuing a B.S. degree will no longer have a foreign language requirement.
+Students who are pursuing a B.S. degree will no longer have a foreign language requirement.
 However, B.S. students may take foreign language to fulfill their humanities requirements.
 Students must take humanities courses and will not be allowed to use proficiency exams to test out of the two course humanities requirement.

 For Students Pursing a Bachelor of Arts Degree

 Students who are pursuing a B.A. degree will need to fulfill the foreign language requirement by completing coursework or demonstrating proficiency through the third semester of language (Intermediate I).